Mvalentino92/JAVA/README.md

 # JAVA
-Linear Algebra functions, notable scripts from my computer science courses, personal files, and some games!!

 ## Linear_Algebra:
 **EigenValues.java:** Finds all the eigenvalues of a matrix within certain constraints.
 The *constraints* are as follows: